Zeolith Glossar

 Vermiculite

-Vermiculite is a naturally occurring mineral from the group of layer silicates.
-When heated strongly, it expands and becomes very light, loose, and porous.
-This is precisely why vermiculite is valued in many areas: it can store water, loosens substrates, and improves air circulation in the soil.
+Vermiculite is a naturally occurring mineral from the group of layered silicates.
+When heated intensely, it expands and becomes very light, loose, and porous.
+This is precisely why vermiculite is valued in many areas: it can store water, loosen substrates, and improve air circulation in the soil.

-In horticulture, vermiculite is often used as an additive for seed starting soil, potting mixes, and potting soil.
-It helps to retain moisture longer without the soil becoming too heavy or too dense.
+In horticulture, vermiculite is often used as an additive for seedling soil, growing media, and potting soil.
+It helps retain moisture longer without the soil becoming too heavy or dense.
 This is particularly helpful when propagating plants, as young roots prefer consistent conditions.

-However, vermiculite has a different strength compared to zeolite.
+Compared to zeolite, however, vermiculite has a different strength.
 While zeolite is primarily known for its binding capacity, cation exchange capacity, and selective absorption of certain substances, vermiculite is mainly used for its loose structure and water retention.
 Both minerals can improve substrates, but in different ways.

 Zeolite is a volcanic mineral – it forms when volcanic ash reacts with alkaline water and crystallizes over millennia.
-This geological history explains the mineral's unique structure: regular crystal lattices with uniform pores and channels, stable and long-lasting.
-In the soil, zeolite remains permanently and builds its effect over many years.
+This geological history explains the unique structure of the mineral: regular crystal lattices with uniform pores and channels, stable and long-lasting.
+In the soil, zeolite remains permanently effective and builds its effect over many years.

 W

-Water storage capacity describes how much water a soil or material can absorb and hold.
+Water storage capacity describes how much water a soil or material can absorb and retain.
 It is one of the most important properties for productive garden soil – especially during heat and drought periods.
-Zeolite significantly increases the soil's water storage capacity: it absorbs water into its pores and releases it slowly as the soil dries out.
-Scientific studies show that soils with zeolite additives can retain up to 40% more water than untreated soils.
+Zeolite significantly increases the soil's water storage capacity: it absorbs water into its pores and slowly releases it as the soil dries out.
+Scientific studies show that soils with added zeolite can retain up to 40% more water than untreated soils.

 Z